gautemo/Gaute-Meek-Olsen/src/dev-blog/node-express-cors.md

 app.use(cors())
 ```

 This has enabled CORS for all requests on your node express server.
-You can now refresh your client side page.
+You can now refresh your client-side page.